jt19056/Notey/README.md

 • Re-open Notey after updates to restore your notifications.

-• Pro users who install Notey on multiple devices, steps to upgrade Notey without paying again: 1) open Notey.
-2) click the menu.
-3) click Upgrade to Pro.
-4) click either Pro or Tip (whichever you purchased).
-5) That's it!
-Enjoy.

 • For those on/upgrading to Android 5.0 Lollipop - "The system ignores all non-alpha channels in action icons and in the main notification icon.
 You should assume that these icons will be alpha-only.
 The system draws notification icons in white". http://developer.android.com/about/versions/android-5.0-changes.html#BehaviorNotifications This (http://imgur.com/a/uhpS4#0) is not a bug and unfortunately there is nothing I can do at the moment to change this.